MAX-786/kika/docs/getting-started.md

 1. Go to **System Preferences → Security & Privacy → Privacy → Accessibility**
 2. Click the lock icon to make changes
-3. Add your terminal app (Terminal, iTerm, VS Code) or Kika.app
+3. Add your terminal app (Terminal, iTerm, VS Code) or Kika.app (if built)
 4. Enable the checkbox

-Without these permissions, input hooks will not work.
+Without these permissions, Kika cannot detect your typing.

 ## Verifying the Setup